tee0106/traffic_jam_game/README.md

 # traffic_jam_game
-a JAVA project
+a JAVA project\n
-It is a puzzle game with 3 different levels, you can control the game objects with mouse and keyboard.
-It includes GUI, sound effects and BGM.
+It is a puzzle game with 3 different levels, \n you can control the game objects with mouse and keyboard.\n It includes GUI, sound effects and BGM.